okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/migrate-to-okta-prerequisites/main/index.md

 ## Get ready to create a plan&mdash;gather information

 Before being able to create a plan, you must gather information about your environment and decide on specific goals of the migration project.
-This includes making a list of the types of users you want to migrate and the applications and other resources that they’ll need to access through Okta.
+This includes making a list of the types of users you want to migrate and the apps and other resources that they’ll need to access through Okta.

 ### Identify the users to migrate